MicrosoftDocs/dynamics365smb-docs/business-central/bi-column-definitions.md

 ## Example: Create a column definition to calculate percentages

 You might want to include a column in a financial report to calculate percentages of a total.
-For example, if you have rows that break down sales by dimension, you may want a column to indicate the percentage of total sales in each row.
+For example, if you have rows that break down sales by dimension, you might want a column to indicate the percentage of total sales in each row.

 1. Choose the ![Lightbulb that opens the Tell Me feature 2.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, then choose the related link.
 1. On the **Financial Reports** page, select a financial report.
 1. Choose the **Edit Financial Report** action to set up a financial report row to calculate the total on which the percentages are based.
-1. add a line immediately above the first row for which you want to display a percentage.
+1. Add a line immediately above the first row for which you want to display a percentage.
-1. Fill in the fields on the line as follows: In the **Totaling Type** field, enter **Set Base for Percent**.
-In the **Totaling** field, enter a formula for the total the percentage will be based on.
+1. Fill in the fields on the line as follows:
+    1. In the **Totaling Type** field, enter **Set Base for Percent**.
+    1. In the **Totaling** field, enter a formula for the total that the percentage is based on.
 For example, if row 11 contains the total sales, enter **11**.
 1. Choose the **Edit Column Definition** action to set up a column.
 1. Fill in the fields on the line as follows.
-In the **Column Type** field, select **Formula**.
-In the **Formula** field, enter a formula for the amount you want to calculate a percentage for, followed by the percentage sign (%).
+    1. In the **Column Type** field, select **Formula**.
+    1. In the **Formula** field, enter a formula for the amount you want to calculate a percentage for, followed by the percentage sign (%).
 So, if column number N contains the net change, enter **N%**.
 1. Repeat steps 4 through 7 for each group of rows you want to break down by percentage.

 ## Comparing accounting periods using period formulas

 Your financial report can compare the results of different accounting periods, such as the past month versus the same month last year.
 To do that, open the **Column Definition** page, and personalize it by adding the **Comparison Period Formula** field as a column.
 Learn more at [Personalize Your Workspace](ui-personalization-user.md).
 You can then set that field to a period formula.

 An accounting period doesn't need to match the calendar.
-However, each fiscal year must have the same number of accounting periods, even though each period can be different in length.
+However, each fiscal year must have the same number of accounting periods, although each period can be different in length.

 [!INCLUDE[prod_short](includes/prod_short.md)] uses the period formula to calculate the duration of the comparison period in relation to the period represented by the date filter on the report.
 The comparison period is based on the period of the start date of the date filter.
-The abbreviations for period specifications are:
+The following table shows the abbreviations for period specifications.

 | Abbreviation | Description                                                                           |
 | ------------ | ------------------------------------------------------------------------------------- |